Escherbach/Seq-Roadmap/margins.md

  <p><span class="marginnote"><img src="images/seq_capacity.png" alt="nanopore sequencing" style="max-height: 400px;"/>Estimates of global sequencing capacity</span> <p>By <a href="https://41j.com/blog/2022/09/global-sequencing-capability-notes/">our estimates</a>, more than half of global sequencing capacity in terms of number of bases sequenced annually is accounted for by Illumina NovaSeq alone.
 NovaSeq is a $1 million instrument that yields up to 6 Tb of data per run with an error rate on the order of 0.1%.
 A single run can cost more than $5,000.
 This large share of sequencing capacity is accounted for by only some 1500 instruments in large laboratories.</p>

 What, then, could shift these market dynamics?

-**Push mechanisms** have historically been successful in stimulating R&D in sequencing.
-The Human Genome Project and his successors (e.g. the $1,000 Genome Project) paved the way for technology development by direct public investment into R&D. Similarly, a $10 MGS device provides a challenging but achievable goal around which activity can be catalyzed by direct grants or other forms of support.

-**Pull mechanisms** such as advanced market commitments may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
+Broadly, we see two approaches to this problem. **Push mechanisms** have historically been successful in stimulating R&D in sequencing.
+The Human Genome Project and his successors (e.g. the $1,000 Genome Project) paved the way for technology development by direct public investment into R&D. Similarly, a $10 MGS device provides a challenging but achievable goal around which activity can be catalyzed by direct grants or other forms of support. **Pull mechanisms** such as advanced market commitments may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
 At present, building a fab from scratch, which could pave the way towards low-cost nanopore devices, is an endeavor in the hundreds of millions of dollars and is difficult to justify given the lack of a credible demand signal.
 However, at volumes comparable to qPCR diagnostics (>1M units a month), such investment could be justified.
 Tools such as advanced market commitments, as well as credible signals of interest in a MGS diagnostic platform from national and international organizations, could pave the way towards such investments.